hanscappelle/menu-drawer-compat-example/README.md

 Now you can add this android project as a dependency on your project.

+## Update imports

+Only for existing projects.
+In your source files replace the imports to match all support packages.

 ## TODO

 Some open points listed here